 Skolkovo is more than a science or technology park: it is a full-fledged city, though it is a special city in which creativity is the rule rather than an exception; a prototype for the city of the future.
 The Innovation Centre plans to ensure optimal conditions for research and business as well as create a rich and aesthetically appealing urban environment that is equally convenient for both guests and residents.
 The city’s main backbone elements will be the University and the Technopark.
 Alongside them will be a Congress Centre, various office and laboratory buildings, apartment buildings, fitness centres and stores.
 Particular attention will be paid to parks and other public spaces.
 The layout of the Innovation Centre calls for housing to be built in close proximity to workplaces.
 Rail transport and well-planned road junctions will provide quick access – ranging from 30-40 minutes – to Moscow’s historical centre.
-The roughly 400-hectare territory in the Moscow Region’s Odintsovo District will house approximately 21,000 people, while the total number of employees will amount to 31,000 people taking into account commuters from Moscow and the surrounding region.
-The first facilities will be built at the Innovation Centre in 2012, while the main construction program will be completed in 2015.
+The roughly 400-hectare territory in the Moscow Region’s Odintsovo District will house approximately 20,000 people, while the total number of employees will amount to 30,000 people taking into account commuters from Moscow and the surrounding region.
+The first facilities were built at the Innovation Centre in 2012, while the main construction program will be completed in 2017.

 An Open City